 A buy-sell agreement clearly defines:

-- the events (disability, death, retirement, etc.) that will trigger a buyout
+- The events (disability, death, retirement, etc.) that will trigger a buyout

-- the parties (co-owners and/or the company) that have rights and purchase obligations
+- The parties (co-owners and/or the company) that have rights and purchase obligations

-- how the buyout will be funded (e.g. would life insurance fund the agreement?).
+- How will the buyout be funded (e.g., would life insurance fund the agreement?)?

-Buy/sell agreement funded by life insurance: potential pitfalls
+Buy sell agreement funded by life insurance: potential pitfalls

 Simply put, if you wish to renew your policy, the insurer cannot refuse you.
 The renewal premium is always higher than the preceding rate, although this is not due to a change in the insured’s health.